 A trust is a legal entity that takes over ownership and protection of your assets.
 Once a revocable living trust is created by a grantor (trust maker), they then choose what assets to place into the trust.
 Next, the trust is funded with these assets, those assets now belong to the trust.
-But don’t worry, a revocable living trust is a flexible document and you can reclaim your assets if needed.
+But don’t worry, it is a flexible document and you can reclaim your assets if needed.

 The probate process can be a hassle.
-If your executor is left with a will and no trust, they must enter the probate process.
+If the executor is left with a will and no trust, they the probate process must be entered.
 Once probate begins, there are seemingly endless steps to get assets through the process.
-These steps can take a lot of time, and inevitably prolong the amount of time in which it takes for your assets to get into the right hands.
+Also, these steps can take a lot of time, and inevitably prolong the amount of time in which it takes for your assets to get into the right hands.

 For example, if everything goes right and the executor started the probate process immediately, it could easily take 5-6 months.
 If anything is amiss, or the probate court is behind it can take up to a year.

 How Does a Revocable Living Trust Protect Privacy?